jiqiyu/insert-contents-tree.el/README.md

 ```

 If you change ```(JOINT '("├─" "└─"))``` to ```(JOINT '("|-- " "`-- "))``` and ```(VBSP "│  ")``` to ```(VBSP "|   ")```
-in the .el file, the results would like this:
+in the .el file, the results would look like this:

 ```